 The number one stand-out feature of a pop-up truck camper is in its name - the pop-up top.

-The ability for the top to drop down creating a low profile RV is a huge benefit of this style of pickup camper.
+The ability for the top to drop down, creating a low-profile RV, is a massive benefit of this style of camping truck.

 You won't find any slides on these RVs, as that's not feasible with a collapsible roof.